Dolphin (video game)

 Dolphin is a side-scrolling video game created by Matthew Hubbard for the Atari 2600 and released by Activision in 1983.
-Hubbard later designed Zenji for Activision.
 Dolphin requires the player to use audio cues in order to survive.

 Gameplay

 The player controls a dolphin attempting to flee from a giant squid.
-It must avoid colliding with packs of seahorses while navigating both forward- and backward-moving currents (indicated by arrows pointed with or against the dolphin's direction, respectively) which accelerate or decelerate its speed.
-Occasionally a seagull appears above the water's surface which, if touched, permits the player a short period of invincibility.
+It must avoid colliding with packs of seahorses while navigating both forward- and backward-moving currents (indicated by arrows pointed with or against the dolphin's direction, respectively) that accelerate or decelerate its speed.
+Occasionally, a seagull appears above the water's surface which, if touched, permits the player a short period of invincibility.
 During this time, the dolphin is able to touch the squid and drive it away.

 The dolphin's sonar sounds to indicate how to avoid seahorses: a high pitch indicates an opening near the water's surface, and a lower resonance indicates a seafloor passage.

+Development

+Dolphin was designed by Matthew Hubbard.
+Hubbard started in the video game industry working for Atari in 1980 and joined Activision in 1982.
+As a child, Hubbard was fascinated by animals, particularly whales and dolphins.
+He recalled that when he first started at Activision, he began animating a dolphin and asked the staff if they could recognize what it was.

+Hubbard wanted to use a dolphin's ability of Animal echolocation to audibly give clues on where the player had to go next.
+Hubbard also had the game feature much larger characters than a typical Atari 2600 game.
+To achieve this effect in game, Hubbard was assisted by Bob Whitehead.

+Release

+Dolphin was announced in January 1983 and was set to be shipped in April and be available in retail stores in May 1983.

+Dolphin was released in May 1983.
+By June, it was the fifth best selling video game of the month.

+Dolphin has been re-released in various compilation packs, including the Atari 2600 Action Pack 2 for IBM-compatible PCs, and Activision Anthology (2002).